Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

 So Do “Waterproof” Self-Tanners Exist?

-No, not really.
-Like we talked about above, when self-tanner is properly applied, the DHA creates a pigment that darkens the skin and can last 3-8 days.
-So it is waterproof in the sense that it won’t immediately fade away when it hits the water.
-However, regardless of what you do, swimming for extended periods of time will cause your tan to fade faster as it dries out the skin and speeds up skin exfoliation.
+However, regardless of what you do, swimming for extended periods will cause your tan to fade faster, as it dries out the skin and speeds up skin exfoliation.

 Does Chlorine Or Salt Water Bleach Fake Tan?

-After you get out of the pool and your pat yourself down and the skin begins to dry, the swelling will go down and the skin should begin to darken a bit as it regains its color.
+After you get out of the pool and pat yourself dry, the skin will begin to dry, the swelling will subside, and the skin should start to regain its normal color.

 Final Thoughts

-One common reason that people use self-tanner is to gain a beautiful bronze color while they are at the beach or by the pool.
-So although swimming will cause your tan to fade a bit faster, this really shouldn’t scare you off from enjoying yourself!
-Just follow the tips I laid out above and apply your self-tanner a bit more often.
+Although swimming may cause your tan to fade a bit faster, it shouldn’t deter you from enjoying yourself!
+Just follow the tips I outlined above and apply your self-tanner a bit more frequently.